aws/awsui-documentation/components/alert.md

+### action

+> Specifies an action for the alert message.
+> Although it is technically possible to insert any content, our UX guidelines only allow you to add a button.

 ### buttonText

 > Displays an action button next to the message area when set.
 > An `onButtonClick` event is fired when the user clicks it.
+> **Deprecated**, replaced by `action`.